Russia Cultural tips

 How to Dress While in Russia

 Russians, especially in cities, often dress smartly and many obviously see it as a matter of respectability and social standing.
 You will rarely see anyone dressed in a scruffy manner.
 You may therefore attract disapproving attention if you come back from an expedition to the city in dirty or damaged clothing.
-It often seems that a leather jacket is the mark of a man in Russia, as is fur the mark of a woman.
-If you are offended by animal products then you may have a hard time in a Russian city in winter.

 What is the Etiquette in Russia?